Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Quaternions/2022-04-13-quaternion-algebra.md

 \textbf{a} = <a_x, a_y, a_z>, \textbf{b} = <b_x, b_y, b_z>
 $$

-The cross product of these two vectors are:
+The cross product of these two vectors is:

 $$
 \begin{aligned}